-Becoming A CNA in Minnesota
+Becoming a CNA in Minnesota

 What is Involved in Completing CNA Programs in Minnesota?

-The path to becoming a certified nurse aide in the state of Minnesota starts with completing a CNA training program that is accredited or approved by the Minnesota Department of Health.
-In order to be listed in the Minnesota Nurse Aide Registry, you will also need to pass the CNA certification exam that is issued by the state.
+The path leading towards becoming a certified nurse aide in the state of Minnesota starts with completing a CNA training program that is accredited or approved by the Minnesota Department of Health.
+Another requirement is being listed on the Minnesota Nurse Aide Registry, which comes after you’ve passed the CNA certification exam issued by the state.

 Enrollment and Completion of CNA Classes in Minnesota

-Complete your CNA training.
+Step 3: Complete your CNA training.

 Part of your training may include CPR skills, but if it doesn’t, you will need to obtain certification on your own.
 If your school does not offer CPR certification, your local Red Cross Association offers CPR courses.